dimitri-edel/team-5/usage.md

 ## deployment commands

-deployment is handled separately for the api and the frontend.
+deployment is handled separately for the api and the frontend, although they are in the same repository and sent to the same heroku app in `/api` and `/` respectively.

 ```bash
 git push heroku-api main # for the api